open-telemetry/opentelemetry-js/CONTRIBUTING.md

 **NOTE**: Please use npm `11.10.0` or newer, the first version that supports the `min-release-age` setting in `.npmrc`.
 Older npm reports it as an unknown config; upgrade npm rather than deleting the line to silence the warning, which would drop the release cooldown for everyone.
-Node.js 22 bundles npm `10.9.x`, and Node.js 24 before `24.14.1` bundles npm `11.6.x`, so on those lines upgrade with `npm i -g npm@latest`.
+Node.js 24 before `24.14.1` bundles npm `11.6.x`, so on that line upgrade with `npm i -g npm@latest`.

 ```sh
 # Build a single module and all of its dependencies